-- Surveillance will continue - Specific and targeted treatment will continue - Complaints and requests for service are available and will be responded to by NNPH Staff and Interns - Other vector-borne issues will still be investigated and addressed.
+- Surveillance will continue - Staff will be placing mosquito traps throughout the county - Staff will be treating small and known sources of mosquito breeding in conjunction with surveillance - Specific and targeted treatment will continue - Complaints and requests for service are available and will be responded to by NNPH Staff and Interns - Staff will conduct surveillance and provide education at residential and commercial locations. - Other Vector Borne issues will still be investigated and addressed.